antonlogvinenko/jacket/README.md

 Also, have an idea to try to implement currying in s-expressions.

 What's ready:
-* Lexer with regular grammar described by the means of finite state machine.
-Batteries included (fsm).
+* Lexer with regular grammar recognized by a finite state machine.
+Batteries included (FSM).
 * Parser.
 * Semantic analysis.

 Under development:
 * Code generation.
-Polymorphic n-arity funcitons: println, + operator.
+Polymorphic n-arity funcitons: println, print, + operator, readln.
-* Coming soon: print, readln, read functions; all arithmetic, comparison, logic operators
+* Coming soon: print, readln functions; all arithmetic, comparison, logic operators

 Not yet
 * Code generation: conditionals, lists and operations, variables and scopes, lambda functions